 Yes, when a debtor files bankruptcy, they will be required to attend a meeting of the creditors.
 The meeting of creditors is commonly referred to as the 341 meeting because the meeting is required under section 341 of the bankruptcy code.
 Failure to attend the meeting can result in your case being dismissed.
 See In Re Lewis.
-Debtors are allowed to have their bankruptcy lawyer present with them at the meeting.
+Debtors can have their bankruptcy lawyer present with them at the meeting.
 If you filed for bankruptcy, it is strongly recommended to have your bankruptcy attorney present with you.

 Are Creditors Required to Attend the 341 Meeting?

 A typical example is family members you borrowed money from.
 Whether or not these personal creditors decide to show up is much more unpredictable.
-If creditors attend the 341 Meeting they will have the right to ask the borrower questions.
+If creditors attend the 341 Meeting, they will have the right to ask the borrower questions.